AlexanderBergkvist/R3-RaceNet/README.md

 * **TrainModel.py** also fairly straightforward, simply provide the directory where your data is stored.
 And the you should be good to go!

-* **Model.py** is where you find the architecture of the model, maybe you can find an even more efficient model that can outperform mine :)?
+* **Model.py** is where you find the architecture of the model, maybe you can find an even more efficient model that can outperform mine :)

+* **Drive.py** when your AI is trained and ready to go, and vjoy is set up here is where you come to drive your car!